port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/project-management/launchdarkly.md

 If you want the integration to update Port in real time using webhooks you should use the [Real Time & Always On](?installation-methods=real-time-always-on#installation) installation option.
 :::

-Make sure to configure the following [Terraform Cloud Credentials](https://www.jenkins.io/doc/book/using/using-credentials/) of `Secret Text` type:
+Make sure to configure the following [Launchdarkly Credentials](https://www.jenkins.io/doc/book/using/using-credentials/) of `Secret Text` type:

 <DockerParameters/>